-My collegiate orchestra experience includes North Carolina School of the Arts, Florida State University, the University of Central Florida, the University of Florida (Go Gators!), Belmont University, and I am a current member of the Jacksonville University Orchestra, the Jacksonville Symphony Civic Orchestra, and the Jacksonville Civic Orchestra.
+My collegiate orchestra experience includes North Carolina School of the Arts, Florida State University, the University of Central Florida, the University of Florida (Go Gators!), and Belmont University.
+I am a current member of the Jacksonville University Orchestra, the Jacksonville Symphony Civic Orchestra, and the Jacksonville Civic Orchestra.

 While the majority of my education lies in the realm of performance, my love for teaching is insurmountable.
-I have taught private lessons both from my in-home studio and at privately owned music schools.
-I am currently teaching at the Jacksonville School of Music where I am constantly learning from my students while teaching them how to make music.
+I currently teach private lessons from my in-home studio and also substitute teach at the Jacksonville School of Music on a regular basis.

 I am married to my best friend, Jeremy, who is also a professional musician.
-We live in Jacksonville Beach and are expecting our first baby, a girl, on January 2, 2017!
+We live in Jacksonville Beach with our daughter, Violet, who was born in January of 2017!

 Photo Credit: Matt Bluejay Photography